-Besides project management tool we mentioned at the beginning, here are some other must-have tools for blogger outreach:
+Besides project management tools we mentioned earlier, here are some other must-have tools for blogger outreach.

 Do you think that you can find relevant sites through Google search or by browsing social media?

 Well, you can, at least for the first few months.
 After that, this becomes an unbearable grind.